 Handwashing and respiratory hygiene

-- washing your hands more often - with soap and water for at least 20 seconds or use a hand sanitiser when you get home or into work, when you blow your nose, sneeze or cough, eat or handle food
+- washing your hands more often - with soap and water for at least 20 seconds, or using a hand sanitiser - when you get home or into work, when you blow your nose, sneeze or cough, and when you eat or handle food.

-- avoid close contact with people who have symptoms
+- avoiding contact with people who have symptoms.

-- cover your cough or sneeze with a tissue, then throw the tissue in a bin and wash your hands
+- covering your cough or sneeze with a tissue, then throwing the tissue in a bin and washing your hands.

-What should you do if you develop symptoms of coronavirus (COVID-19)
+What should you do if you develop symptoms of COVID-19

-The same guidance applies to the general population and those at increased risk of severe illness form coronavirus (COVID-19).
-If you develop symptoms of COVID-19 (high temperature or new and continuous cough or loss of or change to taste or smell), stay at home for 7 days.
-If you live with others and you or one of them have symptoms of coronavirus, then all household members must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
-You can find the full guidance at self isolation: stay at home.
+Anyone who develops symptoms of COVID-19 (high temperature, or new and continuous cough, or loss of or change to sense of taste or smell) must self-isolate at home immediately and apply for a test.
+If you live with others or are part of an extended household or have met with a permitted group and you, or one of them has symptoms of coronavirus, then everyone must stay at home and self-isolate.
+You should do this until the result of the test of the person with symptoms is known.
+You can find the full guidance at self-isolation: stay at home.

 What is the advice for visitors including those who are providing care for you?

-If you receive regular health or social care from an organisation, either through your local authority or paid for by yourself, inform your care providers that you are reducing social contacts and agree a plan for continuing your care.
+If you receive regular health or social care from an organisation, either through your local authority or paid for by yourself, they will be aware of the social distancing requirements and will take this into account when caring for you.

-If you receive essential care from friends or family members, speak to your carers about extra precautions they can take to keep you safe.
-You may find this guidance on Home care provision useful.
+If you receive essential care from friends or family members, you should discuss with them the extra precautions they can take to keep you safe.
+You may find this guidance on home care provision useful.